Tetragramm/Tetragramm.github.io/README.md

 index.html just immediately redirects to PlaneBuilder/index.html.
 Someday I may add a personal website here and change that, but for now, no.

-Inside /PlaneBuilder there are folders for code, for libraries, for resources, and a separate folder for each sub-page's code.
-At some point I will rearrange the *.json files into their own folder and the main plane_builder.js into it's own folder, but for now they're top level.
+Inside /PlaneBuilder there are folders for each sub-page's code, and /src, which contains all the source code and json resources.

 - .vscode
   - vscode settings that define "tasks" that automate annoying console commands.
 - Cards
   - The printable blank cards that get automatically filled out.
+- EngineBuilder
+  - The compiled .js for the Engine Builder.
+  - Also the instructional guide on how to use it, in PDF form.
+- Hangar
+  - A page for saving planes and comparing them to each other
+- page
+  - Display resources, one image and the CSS files.
+- Rules
+  - The Rules for the plane builder.
+Converted from a .docx saved as a .rtf  TODO: check that in here
+- src
   - disp
     - The *.ts files that are used to create the main page's display.
   - EngineBuilder
-  - The *.ts files and compiled .js for the Engine Builder.
+    - The *.ts files for the Engine Builder.
-  - Piston engines, Pulsejets, Turbines, and possibly soon electric engines.
+    - Piston engines, Pulsejets, Turbines, and prototype electric engines.
-- Hangar
-  - A page for saving planes and comparing them to each other
-- Helicopter
-  - Now defunct.
-Redirects to the main page.
-Will be removed eventually
   - impl
     - The model code.
 A bit of data saving and such has crept in, but it's _almost_ display and browser independent.
   - lz
     - The Lz-string library, for compressing strings in the link creation.
-- page
-  - Display resources, one image and the CSS files.
-- Rules
-  - The Rules for the plane builder.
-Converted from a .docx saved as a .rtf  TODO: check that in here
   - scroll
     - The Scroll-to-fragment library.
 How it jumps to the right portion of the page after loading.
 Why is this hard enough it needs a library?
   - string
     - The StringFmt library.
 Useful things like Join and Fmt.
 - WeaponDisplay
   - A page that shows the stats of all the weapons, and associated code.

 ## How to use and edit

 For the easy way, you'll need vscode, python, and typescript installed, and the repository cloned.
+Added April, 2022: In addition, install webpack, webpack-cli and ts-loader.
+If you are installing them globally, you will need to use your shell to call
+`npm link webpack`
+`npm link typescript`
+`npm link ts-loader`
+In the end, you should have a folder named `node_modules` in your directory structure, at the same level as webpack.config.js, or higher.
+Doing this from the root of the repo will create one folder for the PlaneBuilder, Test, and Helicopter folders, which is good.

-In vscode, open the /PlaneBuilder folder and you should see the above folders.
-I have already set up a task to compile each individual page, and start a webserver to test with.
+In vscode, open the /PlaneBuilder folder and you should see the folders described .
+I have already set up a task to compile the typescript, and start a webserver to test with.
 Hit Ctrl+Shift+B to execute the task.
-Now, whenever you make changes, hit save, and typescript's watch will see the change and recompile.
+Now, whenever you make changes, hit save, and webpacks's watch will see the change and recompile.
+It does take a few seconds without any visible progress though.

 The webserver can be accessed from <localhost:8080>, via any browser.
 If you are working on a specific "branch" you may need to append that folder name, eg. <localhost:8080/Test>